Krishh67/NoraAi/README.md

 ---

-# Norait - Engineering Companion Dashboard
+# Nora ai - Engineering Companion Dashboard

 Norait is a comprehensive web dashboard designed specifically for engineers to help them stay focused, monitor their productivity, and grow in their careers.
 It features real-time activity monitoring, AI-powered assistance, and a suite of productivity tools.